 This is the nature of investing.
-Despite the beautiful oasis that was 2017, where volatility was at or near zero for the entire year, I must remind you that those results are not the norm.
+Despite the beautiful oasis that was 2017, where downside volatility was at or near zero for the entire year, I must remind you that those results are not the norm when making investment choices.

 For the last year or two, we are increasingly hearing more people who believe that we are due for another “Big One.”
 The question I probably should ask, but often fail to do so, is “How do you define a ‘Big One’?”
 After all, the traditional definition of a Bear Market is a 20% decline, which historically can be fairly common, with one happening on average once out of every 5 years.
 This type of market cycle is normal—so, if it happened now, would it be too much to handle for you as an investor?

 Or, would a “Big One” be more like what investors experienced in 2008—where asset prices dropped between 35% and 50%?

 I tend to think that investors are anchored to their 2008 experience, and sadly, the financial media continues to re-open that wound any time we experience volatility.
 This doesn’t serve investors, but it definitely draws eyeballs, which directly result in ad sales for the media machine.